sunakarasatish/terraform-projects/cicd/README.md

        - Create a private repostory on GitHub and have a sample application duplicated there.

-       - Connect the GitHub repository with ArgoCD using any method described on [Private Repositories] (https://argo-cd.readthedocs.io/en/stable/user-guide/private-repositories/).
+       - Connect the GitHub repository with ArgoCD using any method described on [Private Repositories](https://argo-cd.readthedocs.io/en/stable/user-guide/private-repositories/).

        - Create the argocd application using the following YAML file.